EBBORN LAW GRADUATE INTERNSHIP PROGRAMME

 How do you differentiate between law firms?

-Until recently that question has been difficult, because law in New Zealand has been practiced in a very traditional way.
+Until recently that question has been difficult, because law in New Zealand has been practised in a very traditional way.

 What drives this radical change is culture.
 At Ebborn Law the culture of the team is the number one priority when hiring any new person.
 Ask any staff member: this is a firm that cares for its staff and invests in their success.